jorruior/gencode-riboseqORFs/README.md

                         (Required) File with all translated candidate ORFs.
 A FASTA can be generated from a BED file using the script 'bed1_to_fasta.sh'
-  -b ORFS_BED_FILE, --input_bed=ORFS_BED_FILE
+  -b ORFS_BED_FILE, --bed=ORFS_BED_FILE
                         (Required) File with 1-based BED coordinates of all translated candidate ORFs.
 ORF names should match in both fasta and bed files.
-If -m is activated, the BED coordinates will be written into this file.
+If -a is activated, the BED coordinates will be written into this file.
   -o OUT_NAME, --output=OUT_NAME
                         Tag name for the generated output files.
 Default: BED filename
-  -l LEN_CUTOFF, --len_cutoff=LEN_CUTOFF
+  -l LEN_CUTOFF, --min_len_cutoff=LEN_CUTOFF
                         Minimum ORF length threshold in amino acids (without stop codon). default=16
+  -L MAX_LEN_CUTOFF, --max_len_cutoff=MAX_LEN_CUTOFF
+                        Maximum ORF length threshold in amino acids (without stop codon). default=none
   -c COL_THR, --collapse_cutoff=COL_THR
                         Minimum required fraction to collapse ORFs with similar stretches of overlapping amino-acid sequences.